 Your vet can advise you of the proper foods your dog needs to be healthy and adding in some organic supplements can make all the difference in the world.

 Organic herbs can help with blood flow and help your dog maintain a healthy renal system.
-Herbs like Hawthorn, Gingko, Echinacea, Dandelion leaf, and Rosehips can help alleviate part of the workload of the kidneys.
+Herbs like Hawthorn, Gingko, Echinacea, Dandelion leaf, and Rosehips present in our Organic Kidney Health For Dogs tonic can help alleviate part of the workload of the kidneys.